venkatmarella/Python-DataScience-Learning/README.md

 # Python-DataScience-90Days-Challenge
-## This is my learning journey of Python Data Science in 90 days.
+#### This is my learning journey of Python Data Science in 90 days.
-## Day-1 of learning

 ``` Introduction to Data Science ```

 ``` Data is everything these days , (structured or unstructured data) Data Scientist's job is to make this Data useful to the company. ```